stevewedig/blog/README.md

 #### Features explained via blog posts

-Pending posts have code written that is in use, however cleaning code and writing posts is a slow process, so this will take a while...
+Each of the pending posts has code written that is in use, however cleaning code and writing posts is a slow process, so this will take a while to get all of this published...

 * [Value Objects in Java & Python](http://stevewedig.com)
 * Pending: Fallible: An Alternative to Throwing Exceptions in Java